theLockesmith/home-manager/README.md

 ***Change the release version to match your release***

 #### Install Home Manager to nix
+Now that your channel is added, install Home Manager via Nix.
 ```zsh
 nix-shell '<home-manager>' -A install
 ```

 ### Source Home Manager script
+### ***This step is only necessary if you don't plan to let Home Manager manage your dotfiles.***
 ```zsh
 . "$HOME/.nix-profile/etc/profile.d/hm-session-vars.sh"
 ```